greymatter-io/castleblock/README.md

 <img src="./assets/brand/Logo.png" height="80px" />

-CastleBlock is a Web App platform to house all your web applications and shared web components in one place.
+CastleBlock is a Web App platform to host web applications and shared web components in one place.
 CastleBlock is ideal for enterprise environments with multiple web applications that share common web components.

-## Core Components

 CastleBlock consists of a command line interface, a service, and a UI dashboard.
-The CLI packages and uploads the web assets to the Service and the CastleBlock UI Dashboard displays all of the deployed Web Apps and Web Components in a catalog.
-CastleBlock leverages the manifest.json file for metadata about the Web Application / Web Component.
+The CLI packages and uploads the web assets to the Service.
+The Service organizes the applications and web components and supports multiple hosted versions.
+The UI Dashboard displays all of the deployed Web Apps and Web Components in a catalog so share components can be discovered and reused by other app developers.
+CastleBlock leverages a manifest.json file for metadata about the Web Application / Web Component.

 ![diagram of castleblock high level concept](./castleblock-concept.png "Castleblock high-level concept")